Rachel Grant

 Acting career

-Grant played Peaceful Fountains of Desire in the James Bond film Die Another Day.[4]
+Rachel Grant played Bond girl Peaceful Fountains of Desire in the 20th James Bond film Die Another Day.
 One of her first TV roles was on SyFy as Nina, the hostess of horror show Sci-fright.
-She was Professor Myang Li in the Sky One series Brainiac: Science Abuse.[citation needed] She has had roles in theatre and in TV programmes including Emmerdale, Murder in Suburbia, Blue Murder and Casualty.
-She also appeared as Maria Ronson in the film Until Death with Jean-Claude Van Damme and Stephen Rea, in The Purifiers with Dominic Monaghan and more recently in the sci-fi-fi comedy Snatchers.
+She was Professor Myang Li in the Sky One series Brainiac: Science Abuse.
+She has had roles in theatre and on British TV shows including Emmerdale, Murder in Suburbia, Blue Murder and Casualty.
+She also appeared as Maria Ronson in the film Until Death with Jean-Claude Van Damme and Stephen Rea, and in The Purifiers with Dominic Monaghan.

 Filmography